What is Content Analysis ?

 “Any technique for making inferences by objectively and systematically identifying specified characteristics of messages.”

-The content can vary from a simple word, text, picture to social media data, books, journals, and websites.
+The content can vary from simple words, text, pictures to social media data, books, journals, and websites.
 The objective of content analysis is to present the qualitative content in the form of objective and quantitative information.

 In content analysis, qualitative data that is collected for research will be analyzed systematically to convert it into quantitative data.
-Content analysis is different from the other research, as it does not collect data from people directly.
-Instead, it is the study of data that is already recorded in social media, text, or books or any other physical or virtual forms.
+Content analysis is different from other research, as it does not collect data from people directly.
+Instead, it is the study of data that is already recorded in social media, text, books, or any other physical or virtual forms.

 Content analysis has been used increasingly by organizations to surpass surface-level analysis by using computers and machine learning for automatic labeling and coding of the text.

 Research (Cruz and Lee 2014) was conducted to recognize the challenges that many companies are facing in developing Twitter campaigns.
 Content analysis was conducted to analyze the Twitter feeds of internationally recognized companies.

 Various terms were grouped based on Aaker’s five brand personality dimensions framework that is used to describe the traits of a given brand into five dimensions:

 Sentiment analysis was also conducted using the Lexicoder Sentiment Dictionary which is used to perform simple content analysis.

 The results of the content analysis highlighted two essential factors, word choice and media type, for the success of a marketing campaign on Twitter.
 These two factors should be taken into consideration while developing a social media marketing plan.